 You should be aware that the levels of teaching, safety and dive equipment in Krabi dive schools (as in the rest of Thailand) vary quite dramatically, as many dive centres – even with the best intentions – will only be fly-by-night operators.
-If booking a course online prior to arrival in Krabi, try to check the company’s history and record.
+If booking a course online prior to arrival in Krabi, try to check the company’s history and record – online reviews can be useful for this purpose.
 Or, if already here, you should walk around and compare a few different schools before making your choice.

 You should not worry if the dive school you like is not the one in your hotel, or even close to it, as all dive centres in Krabi offer free round trip hotel transfers for any dive or course booked – i.e. getting to and from the dive centre should not be a factor in making your decision.